Luke Murianka: Career

-Since 1979, he has been teaching New Testament, apologetics, and comparative theology at the Holy Trinity seminary in Jordanville.
+Since 1979, he has been teaching the New Testament, apologetics, and comparative theology at the Holy Trinity Seminary in Jordanville.
 He pronounced his monastic vows in 1980.

-Luke was ordained as a hieromonk on July 12, 1981 by Bishop Laurus (Škurla) of Syracuse.
+Luke was ordained as a hieromonk on July 12, 1981, by Bishop Laurus (Škurla) of Syracuse.
 He served in the Holy Trinity Monastery.
 Luke became the serving priest of the mission that is now Christ the Savior parish, located in Wilkes-Barre, Pennsylvania.

-In 1982, hieromonk Luke became the Dean of Students of the Holy Trinity Seminary.
+In 1982, hieromonk Luke became the dean of students of the Holy Trinity Seminary.

 On October 21, 1991, the Synod of Bishops of ROCOR decided to raise Luke to the rank of hegumen for his monastic obedience and for his hard work for Holy Trinity Seminary.

 On December 17, 2003, the Synod appointed Luke to the newly-created Commission of the Russian Orthodox Church Outside of Russia, on talks with the corresponding Commission of the Moscow Patriarchate.

-The Synod included Luke in the official delegation to attend the ceremony of signing of the Act of Canonical Communion, held on April 18-20, 2007 in Moscow.
+The Synod included Luke in the official delegation to attend the ceremony of signing of the Act of Canonical Communion, held on April 18–20, 2007 in Moscow.

 Luke was elected abbot of the Holy Trinity Monastery on May 21, 2008.
 In September 2008, Synod appointed him as rector of Holy Trinity Orthodox Seminary in Jordanville.

 On May 5, 2009, the Council of Bishops of the ROCOR (Council) decided to include Luke in the commission to study the relationship with the Orthodox Church in America, whose task was to restore the Eucharistic communion with the Church.

 On December 6, 2018, the Synod elected Luke as Bishop of Syracuse and Vicar of the Eastern American Diocese.
 Metropolitan Hilarion of Eastern America and New York sent an appeal for the confirmation of this election to Patriarch Kirill of Moscow.
 The election was confirmed on December 28, 2018.

-On February 11, 2019 in Holy Trinity Monastery in Jordanville, Metropolitan Hilarion (Kapral) of Eastern America and New York, Metropolitan Luke (Kovalenko) of Zaporozhye and Melitopol, Archbishop Gabriel (Chemodakov) of Montreal and Canada, and Bishop Nicholas (Olhovsky) of Manhattan nominated Luke as Bishop and Vicar and consecrated Luke a bishop the next morning.
+On February 11, 2019, in Holy Trinity Monastery in Jordanville, Metropolitan Hilarion (Kapral) of Eastern America and New York, Metropolitan Luke (Kovalenko) of Zaporozhye and Melitopol, Archbishop Gabriel (Chemodakov) of Montreal and Canada, and Bishop Nicholas (Olhovsky) of Manhattan nominated Luke as Bishop and Vicar and consecrated Luke a bishop the next morning.